 Bratislava, Slovakia – Bratislava may not be as popular as Prague, Vienna, Budapest or Krakow, but this doesn’t mean that you should discard it or skip it while travelling across Central Europe.
 Far from it.
-Despite its relatively small size compared to other neighbouring capital cities, Bratislava is an incredibly pleasant and dynamic city to live in and to visit.
+Despite its relatively small size compared to other neighbouring capital cities, Bratislava is an incredibly pleasant and dynamic city to live in, and knowing the best cafes and bars to visit will make your stay all the more pleasant.

-And a lot of it has to do with the wide array of bars and cafés Slovakia’s capital has to offer.
+And a lot of the city’s charm has to do with the wide array of bars and cafes Slovakia’s capital has to offer.
 Kafkadesk selected its five favourite spots across the city.
 Whether you’re living in Bratislava or only passing through, we hope this guide will come in handy… and if you’d like to contribute with your own favourite addresses, be sure to let us know!

 Café Next Apache